Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Methods

+We perform minimization of the single-emitter mode volume by sculpting the dielectric environment around $\textbf{r}_0$ based on recasting (approximating) the source-less eigenproblem associated with computing the optical quasi-normal modes\cite{KRISTENSEN_ET_AL_2012} as a driven time-harmonic problem.
+This has also been done in prior works considering two-dimensional planar structures \cite{LIANG_JOHNSON_2013,WANG_2018}.
+In contrast to prior works we consider an electromagnetic plane-wave as an excitation source rather than a point dipole at $\textbf{r}_0$.
+As the objective function to be minimized in our TopOpt-based 3D-sculpting process, we approximate the single-emitter mode volume calculation by replacing the quasi-normal mode with the solution of the driven time-harmonic wave equation yielding the expression,

-Here $\Omega_I \subset \mathbb{R}^3$ denotes the spatial domain being modelled, $\textbf{E}(\textbf{r})$ the time-harmonic electric field resulting from the external excitation and $\varepsilon_r(\textbf{r})$ the spatially dependent relative permittivity.
-To simulate the electric field in $\Omega_I$, we employ a classical electromagnetics model, assuming time-harmonic field behavior with one first order scattering boundary condition to truncate the modelling domain and another to introduce a Gaussian-enveloped ($\sigma = 500$ nm), linearly-polarized, planewave exciting the structure.
+Here $\Omega_I \subset \mathbb{R}^3$ denotes the spatial domain being modeled, $\textbf{E}(\textbf{r})$ the time-harmonic electric field resulting from the external excitation and $\varepsilon_r(\textbf{r})$ the spatially dependent relative permittivity.
+While eq. \eqref{EQN:FIGURE_OF_MERIT_3D} is used in the inverse design process, all single-emitter mode volumes reported for the optimized structures in this work are computed by solving a source-less eigenproblem using the standard quasi-normal mode approach\cite{KRISTENSEN_ET_AL_2012} verifying accurate computation of $V_{\textbf{r}_0}$ and offering direct comparability to literature.

+To simulate the driven time-harmonic electric field in $\Omega_I$ we employ a classical electromagnetics model, assuming one first-order scattering boundary condition to truncate the modeling domain and another to introduce a Gaussian-enveloped ($\sigma = 500$ nm), linearly-polarized, plane wave exciting the structure.
+Remarkably, while the system is excited asymmetrically using a plane wave, the optimized geometry, and associated eigenmode of interest, exhibit clear axisymmetry near $\textbf{r}_0$, suggesting optimality of this newly identified geometry in the region proximate to $\textbf{r}_0$.

-The initial study is carried out employing a fully three-dimensional model, while the subsequent studies are carried out using an efficient axisymmetric model assuming field invariance in the azimuthal direction $\textbf{E}(r,\phi,z) = \textbf{E}(r,z)$, i.e. only targeting the lowest order (constant) mode in the azimuthal expansion.
-The physics model problem is discretized and solved using the finite-element method (FEM) \cite{BOOK_FEM_JIN} and the inverse design problem is solved using the Method of Moving Asymptotes (MMA) \cite{SVANBERG_2002}, all implemented utilizing COMSOL Multiphysics \cite{COMSOL61main}.
+The initial study is carried out employing a fully three-dimensional (3D) model, while the subsequent studies are carried out using an efficient axisymmetric model assuming field invariance in the azimuthal direction $\textbf{E}(r,\phi,z) = \textbf{E}(r,z)$, i.e. only targeting the lowest order mode in the azimuthal expansion.
+In the axisymmetric model the plane-wave excitation used in the 3D model is replaced by radially propagating wave excitation.
+The physics model problem is discretized and solved using the finite-element method \cite{BOOK_FEM_JIN} and the inverse design problem is solved using the Method of Moving Asymptotes \cite{SVANBERG_2002}, all implemented utilizing COMSOL Multiphysics \cite{COMSOL61main}.